lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-If the DiffServ field identified by the rest of the rule varies over time or is not known by both sides, then there are two possibilities depending on the variability of the value, the first one there is without compression and the original value is sent, or the sencond where the values can be computed by sending only the LSB bits:
+If the DiffServ field identified by the rest of the rule varies over time or is not known by both sides, then there are two possibilities depending on the variability of the value, the first one is to do not compressed the field and sends the original value, or the second where the values can be computed by sending only the LSB bits:

-* TV is not set, MO is set to "ignore" and CDA is set to "value-sent"
+* TV is not set to any value, MO is set to "ignore" and CDA is set to "value-sent"

 * TV contains a stable value, MO is MSB(X) and CDA is set to LSB(8-X)